 - TCN applying for a U.S. visa in Canada or Mexico

 - Visa applicants from countries that sponsor terrorism

 U.S. government agencies

-- U.S. Department of Homeland Security – Ensures U.S. safety and security, protect against terrorism and other potential threats.
+- U.S. Department of Homeland Security – Ensures U.S. safety and security, protects against terrorism and other potential threats

-- Immigration and Customs Enforcement – Administers the Student and Exchange Visitor Information System (SEVIS) program, for F, J and M.
+- Immigration and Customs Enforcement – Administers the Student and Exchange Visitor Information System (SEVIS) program, for F, J and M visas

 U.S. immigration resources